 Barnesville Hospital currently has a mobile unit for MRI that provides services to us 2 days per week.
 This equipment uses a very large bore magnet to receive information from each individual’s protons and neutrons transported back and creating the images.
 Each type of tissue/bone/fluid had a different return value, and that is what provides the resolution of the image.
 There is no radiation involved in this modality, and therefore allows for risk-free imaging, with exception to individuals who have artificial devices/implants such as staples, pacemakers, metal in the eye, stents, etc.

-Our MRI machine has a 1.5 Tesla magnet, which provides higher resolution, creates a crisper image, and faster scan time, reducing the length of the whole exam considerably.
-The MRI is best used for imaging of soft tissue neural anatomy (brain,spinal cord, vertebral discs) and intra-articlar anatomy, such as ligaments, menisci, etc.
+Our MRI Units have a 1.5 Tesla magnet, which provides higher resolution, creates a crisper image, and faster scan time, reducing the length of the whole exam considerably.
+The MRI is best used for imaging of soft tissue neural anatomy (brain,spinal cord, vertebral discs) and intra-articlar anatomy, such as ligaments, menisci, etc. We also have an Open MRI which has a larger opening for those that may have claustrophobia, allowing for large girth patients, and can allow a patient’s head to be outside of the unit for exams of the lower body.

 Picture Archival and Communication System